ethansaxenian/budgeting/README.md

 A simple web app to track monthly expenses.
+Yes, it doesn't look great.
+I don't care.

 Create a `.env` file and customize the following environment variables: